an-anime-team/anime-games-launcher/repository/standards/games_integrations.md

     // Optional description of the setting.
     description?: Localizable,

+    // How launcher should react on changes of this entry.
+    // If unset - `relaxed` is assumed by default, though this can change in future. reactivity?: GameSettingsEntryReactivity,

     // Information about the settings entry.
     entry: GameSettingsEntryFormat
 };

+type GameSettingsEntryReactivity =
+    // Do not refresh game status after changing this entry.
+    | 'none'

+    // Refresh game status after closing the settings window.
+    | 'relaxed'

+    // Reload whole settings window immediately after changing this entry
+    // and refresh game status after closing it.
+    | 'release';

 type GameSettingsEntryFormat =
     | GameSettingsEntrySwitch